How Time Tracking Helps Builders Avoid Insolvency

 One of the most pressing issues in the construction industry is cost overrun, which occurs when a project’s expenses exceed its initial budget due to unforeseen costs, inflation, delays, and unexpected challenges.
 According to a study by McKinsey, large construction projects typically take 20% longer to finish than scheduled and can be up to 80% over budget.
 Such financial discrepancies can erode profit margins and compromise the viability of future projects.

-A key driver of cost overruns is the escalating price of construction materials.
-Market volatility makes it difficult for construction firms to accurately forecast costs, leading to budget excesses and reduced project profitability.
-However, there are signs that the rapid increase in building material costs is beginning to stabilize.
-According to the latest Producer Price Index (PPI) report, the growth rate in the average price of inputs to residential construction, excluding energy, has dropped sharply—from 15% in 2022 to just 1.3% in 2023.
-Throughout 2023, the average monthly price increase was only 0.2%, a significant decrease compared to 1.5% in 2021 and 0.7% in 2022.
-This trend suggests that material costs are stabilizing, offering some much-needed relief to the construction industry.
+A key driver of cost overruns in construction continues to be the rising price of building materials.
+Market volatility makes it difficult for firms to forecast costs accurately, leading to budget overruns and lower project profitability.
+After the sharp spikes of 2022, the growth rate in the average price of inputs to residential construction (excluding energy) slowed dramatically, dropping from 15% in 2022 to about 1.0% in 2023.
+Throughout 2023, the average monthly increase was only 0.2%, a sharp decline from 1.5% in 2021 and 0.7% in 2022.

 Another significant contributor to rising costs is lagging productivity within the industry.
 Despite technological advancements, productivity improvements have not kept pace, causing delays and additional costs.
 To combat this, construction companies need to adopt new technologies such as automated timesheets, drones, and artificial intelligence to enhance efficiency.